B.S. CS + Economics

-There are few disciplines more impacted by "big data" than Economics, where analysts need to have the sophisticated skills necessary to examine large administrative datasets and write their own algorithms and software tools to do so.
-The Computer Science + Economics curriculum provides students with enhanced quantitative analysis and programming skills.
-Students learn various economic analytical skills, both theoretical and empirical, as well as computational skills.
+Few disciplines are more impacted by “big data” than economics—a field with demand for analysts who not only have the sophisticated skills necessary to examine large datasets but also can write their own algorithms and software tools to do so.
+The computer science + economics curriculum produces students who can develop both skill sets by providing them with the opportunity to learn a variety of economic analytical skills, both theoretical and empirical, as well as computational skills.

 Curriculum Map